BlackDogIT17/Wanderson-Gui-Documentation/README.md

 #### Fixing the errors on your new gui file ####

-To do that just replace avery import from `PyQt5` to `PySide2` and add `from PySide2 import QtGui, QtCore, QtWidgets`
+To do that just replace every import from `PyQt5` to `PySide2` and add `from PySide2 import QtGui, QtCore, QtWidgets`